mitre/wildcatdam/README.md

 Wildcat Dam enhances MITRE Caldera for OT by introducing a simulated device that replicates control hardware and industrial process interactions.
-This simulator integrates with the [Modbus plugin](https://github.com/mitre/modbus) to offering an accessible and cost-effective platform for cybersecurity testing and training, empowering users without requiring physical ICS hardware.
+This simulator integrates with the [Modbus plugin](https://github.com/mitre/modbus) to offer an accessible and cost-effective platform for cybersecurity testing and training, empowering users without requiring physical ICS hardware.